puppetlabs/puppetlabs-splunk_hec/README.md

 This is a report processor designed to send a report summary of useful information to the [Splunk HTTP Endpoint Collector "HEC"](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector) service.
 These summaries are designed to be informative but also not too verbose to make logging a burden to the enderuser.
 The summaries are meant to be small but sufficient to determine if a puppet run was successful on a node, and to include metadata such as code-id,  transaction-id, and other details to allow for more detailed actions to be done.

 It is best used the Splunk Addon [Puppet Report Viewer](https://github.com/mrzarquon/TA-puppet-report-viewer) which adds sourcetypes to make ingesting this data easier into Splunk (sourcetypes can be associated with specifc HEC tokens to make event viewing/processing easier).
-The Report Viewer also adds a custom alert action for Puppet Enterprise Users: using the data from a `puppet:summary` event, the Detailed Report Builder alert action will create a new event with the type of `puppet:detailed` containing information such as the node in questions facts, the resource_events from the node, and links to relavant reports in the Puppet Enterprise Console.
+The Report Viewer also adds an actionable alert for Puppet Enterprise Users: using the data from a `puppet:summary` event, the Detailed Report Builder actionable alert will create a new event with the type of `puppet:detailed` containing information such as the node in questions facts, the resource_events from the node, and links to relavant reports in the Puppet Enterprise Console.

 There are also two tasks included in this module, `splunk_hec:bolt_apply` and `splunk_hec:bolt_result` designed to provide similar data formats to allow for Bolt Plans to be written that submit data to Splunk.
+Also included are plans showing example useage of the tasks.

 Requirements